couchbaselabs/docs-ng/content/couchbase-manual-2.2/appendix-troubleshooting-views-technical-background-.markdown

 is, the documents included are the latest (updated) versions but the index row values still reflect the previous (first) version of the documents.

-Why this behaviour?
+Why this behavior?
 Well, `include_docs=true` works by at query time, for each row, to fetch from disk the latest revision of each document.
 There's no way to include a previous revision of a document.
 Previous revisions are not accessible through the latest vbucket databases MVCC snapshots (